 The city of tropical Cairns is your gateway to the northern stretches of the spectacular Great Barrier Reef, found just off the beaches here.
 Many tour operators depart from the city's shores and motor out to the reef (about 90 minutes away), for a full day of snorkelling or diving at one of the reef's many coral cays and islands.
 If you've always wanted to try scuba diving this is a good place to do it, as there are lots of companies that offer introductory dive courses for underwater first-timers.

 Day 9: A rainforest adventure at Cape Tribulation

 Spend your second day in Cairns exploring the oldest rainforest in the world.
 The Daintree is one of the most diverse ecosystems on the planet and has survived more than 135 million years, earning it a World Heritage listing.
-Hire a car from Cairns city centre or airport and drive around three hours north to reach Cape Tribulation, or join one of the many 4WD or coach tours from Cairns (full day tours start at about AUD$150).
+Hire a car from Cairns city centre or airport and drive around three hours north to reach Cape Tribulation, or join one of the many 4WD or coach tours from Cairns.
 However you decide to go, getting there via the Captain Cook Highway is half the fun.
 The road hugs the coastline for most of the way and the views are magnificent.
 When you arrive at the Daintree Rainforest, don't miss Mossman Gorge, where a clear river tumbles over huge boulders in the middle of a butterfly-filled forest of palms and ferns.
-Learn about Aboriginal culture and traditional uses of the unique plants on a Dreamtime Walk tour with an indigenous guide from the Mossman Gorge Centre (AUD$62).
+Learn about Aboriginal culture and traditional uses of the area's unique plants on a guided Dreamtime Walk from the Mossman Gorge Centre.
 The rainforest meets the sea at Cape Tribulation, where you can wander through the forest and mangroves without getting your feet wet on one of the three boardwalks in Daintree National Park.

 Day 10: Back to Bondi